QuantConnect/Documentation/01-Key-Concepts/06-security-identifiers.rst

     Symbol.Date              # Earliest listing date if equities, expiry for future/option.
     Symbol.HasUnderlying     # Is a derivative asset with another underlying asset.

 All of this data is encoded into the symbol object.
-QuantConnect does our best to hide the details of this from your algorithm, but occasionally you'll see it come through as an encoded hash like this: AAPL R735QTJ8XC9X.
+QuantConnect does our best to hide the details of this from your algorithm, but occasionally you'll see it come through as an encoded hash like this: ``AAPL R735QTJ8XC9X``.
 The first half of the encoded string represents the first ticker AAPL was listed under, the other letters at the end of the string represent other information for the asset (Security Type, Date Listed, Expiry Date, Strike Price, and Listed Market).

 .. figure:: https://cdn.quantconnect.com/docs/i/symbol-encoding-examples_rev0.png

 **Important: Adding Securities**

-When you manually request data with AddSecurity()/AddEquity() methods, QuantConnect assumes you are adding the ticker as of *"today"* and automatically looks up the first ticker that an asset was listed with.
+When you manually request data with ``AddSecurity()``/``AddEquity()`` methods, QuantConnect assumes you are adding the ticker as of *"today"* and automatically looks up the first ticker that an asset was listed with.
 Using the Google example above:

 .. tabs::